These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:3.49

 In this world, singers have magic powers when they sing certain songs.
-And they are able to heal, cause pain and heat people.
+And they can heal, cause pain and heat people.

-Cadence is an incredibly strong mage.
-She was born in poverty in an orphanage and rises to success.
+Cadence is a strong mage.
+She was born in poverty in an orphanage and rose to success.
 But she works for the evil Queen Elene.
 And Elene forces Cadence to use her power to torture others.

 16. The Tea Dragon Society by Kay O’Neill